This article used to be part of our Weapons Locker – Modern firearms – Chapter #2 – Small Arms article.

 Like Repeater Shotguns, RSR Shotguns that are pump-action only require an Automatic Action (DCH) or a Move Action (DCA) to ready a new round to fire.

 The closest real-world equivalent is this Serbu “Super-Shorty” conversion of a Mossberg 500, which has been sold to some Hollywood armourers.
-A similar weapon was featured in the old Miami Vice TV series that marked the 1980s.
+A similar weapon — a Custom Wilson version of the S&W M3000 — was used by Det.
+Ricardo Tubbs in some seasons of the 1980s Miami Vice TV series.

 Among this laundry list of issues, there’s the matter of… doors.
 Particularly closed doors that are tough enough that a good kick isn’t going to reliably open them.

 After decades of SWAT experience, the usual solution is to blow up the lock (and in some cases, the hinges) by shooting it point blank, then smash the door open and follow with either a grenade or a cross entry, depending on context.